-Star Wars is coming!
+Star Wars.
 Good versus evil… Right versus wrong… Those both make interesting fodder for Hollywood blockbusters; most of us rally for the good guy (or gal) because he respects the norms of society and seeks justice for cultural inequalities.
 I am not sure about you, but when the Star Wars backup music dramatically fills the air, I am ready for some lightsaber action to balance the scales.

 Dun, dun, duh-nuh-nuh nuh, nuh!

 What does that have to do with court reporting?
 Those who know me understand that court reporting ethics is a BIG deal in my world.
 On a daily basis, I fight the good fight to educate clients, colleagues, and the legal community at large regarding the importance of unbiased reporting.
 I saw an ad recently for the upcoming Star Wars movie.
 My favorite character from back in the day was Yoda.
 I wonder what he would have to say about court reporting ethics.
 The best I could come up with was:

 Court reporters contribute to the integrity of the judicial system by serving as unbiased officers of the court.

 The NCRA (National Court Reporters Association) has a Code of Ethics which outlines specific rules that all court reporters are expected to follow.
 I take these ethical guidelines very seriously and have built Donovan Reporting on these principles.
 As a court reporting firm owner, I wanted to share three important reasons why ethical reporting is so important.

 3 Ethical Responsibilities Of Every Court Reporting Firm